Mission:

 (a)The board applies the Governance Code for Culture;

-(b) the Connection Circle is well-managed and fair;
+(b) the Connection Centre is well-managed and fair;

-(c) there is continuity, trust, and legitimacy within the Connection Circle.
+(c) there is continuity, trust, and legitimacy within the Connection Centre.

 (7) copyright: